 How Much Does a Pet Really Cost?

+Owning a medium-sized dog costs $3,310/year on average in the United States, while an indoor cat costs $1,770/year (2026 ASPCA/AVMA data).
 Compare real ownership costs for dogs, cats, fish, birds, rabbits, and reptiles across all 50 states.
-Data sourced from ASPCA, AVMA, and BLS consumer surveys.

 Cost by Pet Type